Anders Blume: RoomOnFire

-In July 2014, Anders officially left NiPTV to build his own brand, RoomOnFire, alongside Semmler.
+In July 2014, Anders officially left NiPTV to build his own brand, RoomOnFire, alongside Massonat.
 Initially, the only other member of the organization was Halvor "vENdetta" Gulestøl.
-In the beginning they ran their own weekly online cups in partnership with Caseking.de called the CaseKing of the Hill.
+In the beginning they ran their own weekly online cups, CaseKing of the Hill.
 These cups ran weekly featuring a variety of different top teams.
-The series of cups culminated with an eight team online invitational tournament called the CaseKing of Kings.
-Among the invited were several of the winners of the previous cups.
+The series of cups culminated with an eight team online invitational tournament called the Caseking King of Kings.

-The duo of Anders and Semmler signed an exclusivity deal with Twitch in April 2015 as part of a larger acquisition of talent including former NiP player Robin "Fifflaren" Johansson and the current Professional player, Spencer "Hiko" Martin.
+RoomOnFire signed an exclusivity deal with Twitch in April 2015 as part of a larger acquisition of talent.